NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 CUDA Quantum Hardware Backends
 *********************************

-CUDA Quantum support submission to a set of hardware providers.
+CUDA Quantum supports submission to a set of hardware providers.
 To submit to a hardware backend, you need an account with the respective provider.

 IonQ